-- 1. Define the data to be archived/transferred. - 2.
-Select the type of archive Copy or Move.
-Use the Move option with caution; Move deletes the data from the current database. - 3.
-Identify the destination.
-Type a path and file name or click on the Select... button to receive a dialogue box for saving the data. - 4.
-Compress destination file check box: - Left unchecked, Archive will create an uncompressed .MDB file in the destination location.
+C. Check the box next to each site you want available to archive, or check the box next to Select All. d. e.
+Highlight the site to archive for each destination.
+Only one site may be archived at a time. op elect the type of archive - Copy or Move.
+Use the Move otion with caution; Move deletes the data from the urrent database. cl entify the destination.
+Type a path and file name or ick on the Select button to open a dialogue box for wing the data to the desired database.
+6. C ompress destination file check box: • Left unchecked, Archive will create an uncompressed .MDB file in the destination location.
 If storage space is not a consideration, this option is advantageous because Flowlink can directly open the .MDB file.
-When this box is left unchecked, the destination file must be saved in a folder other than the current folder. - Checked, Archive will create a compressed .ZIP in the destination location.
+When this box is left unchecked, the destination file must be saved in a folder other than the current folder. • Checked, Archive will create a compressed .ZIP in the destination location.
 Compressed archives will save disk space and speed transfer times when you later move the files.
 File compression supports multiple disks when the entire archive will not fit on a single disk.
-Compressed .ZIP files may be saved in the current directory. - 5.
-Click the Archive button to start the archiving.
-A progress bar will appear.
+Compressed .ZIP files may be saved in the current directory. lick the Archive button to start the archiving.
+A ogress bar will appear for each consecutive data set.
+Archive: Pulsed Doppler Ensemble Data Ensemble check the box in the Archive window next to Export Data, the data can only be archived, not transfered, the original data is preserved in the database.
+1. D efine the data to be archived.
+2. Se elect the Site(s) to archive. a.
+Check the box next to Selected Site(s).
+This makes the Select Site(s) button active. b.
+Click the Select Site(s) button to open the Select Site(s) window.
+C. Check the box next to each site you want available to archive, or check the box next to Select All. d.
+Click OK.
+The sites you selected now appear in the window. e.
+Highlight the site to archive for each destination.
+Only one site may be archived at a time.